 In accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Vocational Rehabilitation Act, services must be provided if a request for accommodations is made by a person with a disability.

-The Office of Disability Services (ODS) provides sign language interpreting and/or transcribing services for all academic‑related requests.
+The Student Disability Services (SDS) provides sign language interpreting and/or transcribing services for all academic‑related requests.
 This includes classes, study groups, required attendance at special events, meetings with advisors or professors, tutorials, and field trips on a case‑by‑case basis (exceptions include field trips that are fee‑based, are more than a two‑hour drive from the Knoxville campus, and/or extend overnight).

 Individual departments and/or programs are responsible for covering the costs of interpreting and transcribing services for nonacademic programs and events.

-ODS has established service priority in providing interpreting and transcribing services.
+SDS has established service priority in providing interpreting and transcribing services.
 All academic‑related events—for example, field trips, study groups, and special events—that students are required to attend have highest priority.
-The complete list of service priority is available at ods.utk.edu.
+The complete list of service priority is available at sds.utk.edu.

 We suggest you add the icon and the statement below to all informational brochures, packets, and websites to inform all participants of the procedures for requesting accommodations.

 “Please contact (contact’s name, office, and phone number) 30 days in advance for plays and concerts and 14 days in advance for all other programs/events to request disability‑related accommodations, such as printed materials in alternative format (e.g., large print or Braille), sign language interpreters, transcribers, accessible seating, and parking information.”